UAB Graduate Catalog

 The thesis required under Plan I should present the results of the candidate’s original research and the interpretation of those results.
 The document should also demonstrate the candidate’s acquaintance with the literature of the field and with the proper selection and execution of research methodology.

 Signatures of committee members and program directors on the approval form indicate their assurance that they have examined the document and have found that it is of professional quality from all standpoints, including writing quality, technical correctness, and professional competency, and that the document conforms to acceptable standards of scholarly presentation.
 The Graduate School is responsible for ensuring that the final version of the thesis meets the physical standards required of a permanent, published document and for adherence to the requirements stated in the UAB Format Manual, available online at http://www.uab.edu/graduate/images/acrobat/forms/theses/FormatManual.pdf

-No later than 2 weeks (10 business days) following the public defense, the completed document, as a single PDF on a good quality CD, must be submitted to the Graduate School for final review.
+No later than 2 weeks (10 business days) following the public defense, the completed document, as a single file PDF, must be submitted to ProQuest for Graduate School final review.
 Master’s students submit the Approval Form, signed by each committee member and the program director.
-The UAB Publication Agreement form is submitted online.
 Additional information concerning completing the final steps of the publication process is available online at http://www.uab.edu/graduate/theses-and-dissertations-at-uab.

 Additional assistance is available for students registered in GRD 704 (offered every semester by the Professional Development Program).